mangodyl/liri-node-app/README.md

    ![Image showing the movie-this output](images/movie-result.png)

 ### *do-what-it-says* ###
-Replace the text in random-txt in the format `[your-command],[your search terms]` to execute any of the above command another way.
+Replace the text in random.txt in the format `[your-command],[your search terms]` to execute any of the above command another way.

   ![Image showing do-what-it-says-output](images/random-txt-result.png)